Evolving a design system

 Figma library

-To enable rapid prototyping and testing, we built the DS into Figma.
+To enable rapid prototyping and testing, we built the CFPB DS into Figma.
 You can use it now, too! 😀 CFPB Figma community file

-I contribute to our Figma library.
+I contributed auto layout patterns to our Figma library.

 Interactive data visualizations